Since I Left You (song): Critical reception

 "Since I Left You" received widespread critical acclaim.
 Sal Cinquemani of Slant Magazine gave the song a positive review, praising it for "allow[ing] the sampled performances to truly glisten."
 Allmusic's MacKenzie Wilson also spoke favourably of "Since I Left You", remarking that it "leaves listeners spellbound and in a summer dreamscape of lushness and simplicity."
 Matt LeMay of Pitchfork wrote that the "beauty" of the song "lies in the way that the Avalanches turn obvious sonic mismatches into something all their own".
 Playlouder named "Since I Left You" the twenty-ninth best single of 2001, calling it "shimmeringly gorgeous" and "much greater than the sum of its parts, and the parts were pretty good to start with."
 NME and Rockdelux both included the track in their respective year-end best single lists.

 Pitchfork placed "Since I Left You" at number 40 on their list of the best singles of the 2000s.
 The song also ranked number 69 on Stylus Magazine's decade-end list, with writer Ally Brown commenting: "A decade in, nothing's come close to matching 'Since I Left Yous distillation of pure joy from a hundred different songs."
 Q included "Since I Left You" in their lists of the Ultimate Music Collection and the 1,001 Best Songs Ever.

+In 2025, the song ranked 93 on the Triple J Hottest 100 of Australian Songs.

 Music video

 The music video for "Since I Left You" was directed by Rob Leggatt and Leigh Marling, both members of the Blue Source video direction team.
 It follows the story of two miners in a black-and-white world who find a passage into a dance studio situated in a colour world.
-The majority of the video consists of one of the miners dancing with two ballerinas, the other not having the courage or skill to join in.
-The video ends with the dancing miner finding love with one of the ballerinas, thus leaving his friend, who fades back into black-and-white.
+The majority of the video consists of one of the miners dancing with two dancers, with the other not having the courage or skill to join in.
+The video ends with the dancing miner finding love with one of the dancers, thus leaving his friend, who fades back into black-and-white.
+The principal miner, 'Arthur' was performed by the Welsh choreographer and cameo actor Steve Elias.
 The Avalanches had originally envisioned a video concept involving synchronized swimmers on an ocean cruise liner, but their record company rejected it.

 The clip later won Best Video at the 2001 MTV Europe Music Awards.
 Pitchfork placed it at number four on their list of the Top 50 Music Videos of the 2000s, with writer Scott Plagenhoef noting that the video "transform[s] the disparate and the out-of-place into something new and joyful, and it does that with the right blend of heart and surrealism."